🌲 Front Range Plant FinderPlant finder

 Frequently asked questions

-Is Elm — NORTHERN EMPRESS® good for the Colorado Front Range?
+Is Elm good for the Colorado Front Range?

-Yes.
-Elm — NORTHERN EMPRESS® is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+Yes, Elm is a well-suited tree for Colorado's Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.

 It matures to about 25–30 ft tall and 25–30 ft wide.